xowski22/Team_4_DSC/readme.md

 **Challenge Overview:**
 This is a collaborative filtering recommendation system challenge where we predict which products users will interact with based on historical user-item interactions and product metadata.

+Presentations of the solution are in
+- src/train_final.ipynb
+- docs/eda.ipynb

 ## Team Members

 - [Borys Piwoński](https://github.com/xowski22)